Campus Café: An "Inspiration Stop"

 Recording on the Go: Keeping Inspiration from Running Away

 No matter where you find inspiration, writing it down is key.
 Inspiration is like a mischievous cat; if you’re not careful, it will disappear without a trace.
-Carry a small notebook with you, or use your phone’s memo or voice recording features to jot down ideas anytime.
-Don’t think “this idea is too rough”; inspiration often starts as a “rough draft” and can be polished over time.
+Carry a small notebook with you, or use your phone’s memo or voice recording to jot down ideas anytime.
+Don’t think “this idea is too rough”; inspiration often starts as a “rough draft,” and with time, it can be polished.

 Turning Writing into an Adventure

-So, the next time you’re struggling with a blank Word document, why not brew a cup of coffee, scroll through your phone, or chat with a friend first?
+So, the next time you’re troubled by a blank Word document, why not brew a cup of coffee, scroll through your phone, or chat with a friend first?
 Every piece of the inspiration puzzle is waiting for you to pick it up.
-Isn’t the joy of writing about piecing these fragments into a picture that belongs to you?
+Isn’t the joy of writing about piecing these fragments together into a picture that belongs to you?
 Go ahead, adventurer, the world of inspiration for your final paper is waiting for you!